 Cyclists are vulnerable road users.
 They have less protection, travel slower than other traffic (in relation to posted maximum speeds) and are more susceptible to be affected by wind and poor road surfaces.
 With around 3500 cyclists killed or seriously injured on Britain’s roads every year, it’s important we drive to help mitigate the risk.
-The recommended minimum gap a motorist should leave to a cyclist when overtaking is 1.5m.
+The recommended minimum gap a motorist should leave to a cyclist when overtaking is 1.5m or 5 feet.

 You might have to wait a few seconds to overtake safely but this will barely impact your overall journey time.
 It’s better to be safe than live with the guilt (and potential legal ramifications) of killing a cyclist.

 Where there’s no dedicated cycle lane a cyclist will ride along the kerb or, on rural roads, the edge of the road near where the grass meets the tarmac.
 They have to maintain a bit of space from the kerb or edge of the road because of recessed drainage grates, sharp objects that tend to find their way to the side of the road, foliage encroaching on the road, degradation of the road surface near the edge and to give themselves a buffer from the inevitable slight changes in course.

 Cyclists usually ride around 0.5-1 metres from the edge of the road which means the average car (which is 1.8m/6 feet wide) should be more than two-thirds in the adjacent lane to overtake safely.